Jaffa-Cakes/language-database/README.md

 4. Run `npm run dev` to start the Next.JS development server
 5. Access the application from [http://localhost:3000](http://localhost:3000)

+The Next.JS portion of the application is not run in Docker for a few reasons.
+Docker on Windows does not support hot reloading, and the Next.JS development server does not support hot reloading when run in Docker.
+Next.JS in development mode in a container on Windows is very slow for some reason.

+As I primarily use Windows, I have chosen to run the Next.JS development server outside of Docker.
+If you are using Linux or MacOS and want to run the Next.JS development server in Docker, feel free to submit a pull request to add this functionality.

 #### Before Committing

 1. Run `npm run build` to to ensure the code compiles without errors
 2. Run `npm run format` to format the code
+3. Run `npx prisma format` to format the database schema file

 ## Notable Dependencies in Use